Olympics: Brazil wins football gold

 Up stepped Neymar, and the rest is now Brazilian soccer history.

-For the 24-year-old it served as an answer to critics who lamented his and Brazil's form in the opening matches of this competition, when it draw against both South Africa and Iraq.
+For the 24-year-old it served as an answer to critics who lamented his and Brazil's form in the opening matches of this competition, when it drew against both South Africa and Iraq.

 "This is one of the best things that have happened in my life," the Barcelona forward said.
 "That's it."